This adult was crossing a road one morning at the eastern edge of San Diego County when I startled it

 Notes on Taxonomy

-The taxonomy of Western Rattlesnakes is controversial with several different opinions, most of which recommend making the three subspecies found in California full species.
+The taxonomy of Western Rattlesnakes is controversial with several different theories.
+Some of these theories recommend making the three subspecies found in California full species, but this has not been widely accepted.
+Instead, most authorities seem to favor the split of the Western Rattlesnake species Crotalus viridis into two species - Crotalus viridis, and Crotalus oreganus.

-Some researchers still use the former species name Crotalus viridis and for them the subspecies represented on this page remains Crotalus viridis helleri .
+Some authorities still use the former species name Crotalus viridis, recognizing the subspecies covered on this page as Crotalus viridis helleri.

 A study published in February 2016 used head shapes and genetic analyses to determine that there are 6 full species of western rattlesnakes found in the former Crotalus viridis complex and suggested the following names, with the three species found in California shown here at the top of the list.